 There are 3 different consistencies that I use when decorating cookies.
 Flood consistency, medium consistency and stiff consistency.
 The same ingredients are used for all 3 consistencies, the only difference is the ratio of water to powdered sugar.
 You add a little more water to thin the icing down, and more powdered sugar to thicken it up.

 This is the consistency of icing used to create that super smooth layer of icing on a cookie.
 It’s the consistency that comes right off the mixer when I make a batch of royal icing.
 Some cookie decorators start with a stiff icing and then thin it down, but since I use flooding icing the most, and because flooding a cookie is typically the first step in decorating a cookie, I start with a flooding consistency and then thicken it as needed.

 Tah-dah!
 Flooding icing.
 If it’s too thick, use a spray bottle and spray a few squirts of water, mix it up, and test it again.
-If it’s a little too thin, just let it mix for a couple of more minutes.
+If it’s a little too thin, just let it mix for a couple of more minutes and it’ll thicken up a bit.
 If it’s WAY too thin, you can add a little more powdered sugar, a tablespoon at a time, until you reach the desired consistency.

-Medium Consistency Icing
+Medium/Detail Consistency Icing

 This is the consistency of icing I use to pipe outlines, details and flowing script.
 I also use this consistency for things like eyeballs and smiley mouths.
 You want this icing to be the consistency of soft-peak whipped egg whites.
 I’ve also compared it to the consistency of toothpaste.
 It should hold it’s shape a little and not spread, but you can smooth it out with a scribe tool.

 If your detail icing is too thick, the line tends to break when you are piping a design.
 If your detail icing is too thin, then it will spread, not hold its shape, and you will sometimes end up with little air bubble holes once it dries.